-The Bacalhau à lagareiro, just like Polvo à lagareiro, is also referred to as “the olive oil maker’s” for the large amount of oil used.
+The Bacalhau à lagareiro, just like the Polvo à lagareiro, is also called “the miller’s style” due to the large amount of oil used.

-“Lagareiro” is indeed the olive oil maker and “lagar” is the mill.
+“Lagareiro” is precisely the miller and “lagar” is the mill.

-According to some studies, this recipe originates from the provinces of Beira Alta and Beira, but for others, the origin of this dish is the ancient province of Minho.
+According to some studies, this recipe originates from the provinces of Beira Alta and Beira, while others claim its origin is the ancient province of Minho.

 In the photo, the Bacalhau à lagareiro tasted during our trip to Lisbon, at the restaurant “Fado & Wine”.